 ABSTRACT:

-There are several factors that may induce ulcers in human beings such as stress, chronic use of anti-inflammatory drugs, etc. Though in most cases, the etiology of ulcer is unknown, it has generally accepted that it is the result of an imbalance between aggressive factors and maintenance of the mucosal integrity through the endogenous defence mechanism.
+Several factors may induce ulcers in human beings, such as stress, chronic use of anti-inflammatory drugs, etc. Though in most cases, the etiology of ulcer is unknown, it has generally accepted that it is the result of an imbalance between aggressive factors and maintenance of the mucosal integrity through the endogenous defence mechanism.
 To evaluate the anti-ulcer activity of Crossandra infundibuliformis linn extract using an In-vitro experimental study.
-This study examined the potential of ethanol extract of Crossandra infundibuliformis to block H+/K+ ATPase in order to determine whether they may be utilized to cure ulcers.
+This study examined the potential of ethanol extract of Crossandra infundibuliformis to block H+/K+ ATPase in order to determine whether it may be utilized to cure ulcers.
 It involved evaluating the acid-neutralizing capacity of different concentrations of extracts with a standard antacid.
 The extract significantly reduced acid neutralizing capacity to 25 at a concentration of 500 μg/ml as compared to 45 with standard Aluminium hydroxide + Magnesium hydroxide (50 mg/ml).
 While in H+ /K+ - ATPase inhibition activity, the extract showed maximum percentage inhibition of 71.76% at the concentration 500μg as compared to 90.66% with standard Omeprazole.
 The results of this study suggest that Crossandra infundibuliformis ethanol extract contains substances that can block enzymes and neutralize acids, making it a better treatment for digestive issues.

 KEY WORDS: Anti-Ulcer activity, in-vitro analysis, H+ /K+ - ATPase inhibition activity, Acid Neutralizing Capacity, Crossandra infundibuliformis,